MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/99a955026f737dbe9af78f7c89394a04.png)

-    > **Note:** If the file structure doesn’t look like this or if you are having issues uploading the entire folder with subfolders, please create the folders and upload/move files to match this structure.
+    > **NOTE:** If the file structure doesn’t look like this or if you are having issues uploading the entire folder with subfolders, please create the folders and upload/move files to match this structure.

 # STEP 02: Create a security group in Azure